gnosischain/specs/shutter/low-level.md

 #### Chain Monitoring

-At all times, the keyper monitors the chain.
+At all times, the keyper monitors the chain, both its execution and consensus layer.
 They keep track of the current slot number `slot`.
 They also watch the `keyperSetManager = IKeyperSetManager(KEYPER_SET_MANAGER_ADDRESS)` for

 - the current eon `eon = keyperSetManager.getKeyperSetIndexBySlot(slot)`,
 - the active keyper set contract `keyperSetContract = IKeyperSet(keyperSetManager.getKeyperSetAddress(eon))`,